 There isn’t a one-size-fits-all answer here.
 You might apply for a credit card when you’re about to make a big purchase.
 Or maybe you’re planning a vacation and want some more spending flexibility.

 The right time to apply for a credit card is different for everyone.
-Just like most financial decisions, it depends on your spending needs, credit history, income, existing debt and more.
-And remember, credit card applications trigger hard inquiries, which can negatively affect your credit score and stay on your credit report for up to two years.
+Just like all financial decisions, it depends on your own individual circumstances—like your spending needs, credit history, income, existing debt and more.
+And remember, credit card applications trigger hard inquiries.
+These hard inquiries could negatively affect your credit score by a couple of points each and stay on your credit report for up to two years.